 Professional support from social workers, psychologists, and/or psychiatrists who are trained to help support cancer patients and their families

 Family and caregivers may also need support.
 Encourage them to seek support groups or counseling geared toward them.

-Melanoma found in advanced stages can be harder to treat.
-Some people choose treatments to ease cancer complications or choose to stop treatment completely.
-Depending on your circumstances, it may be realistic to begin end-of-life planning.
-Considerations may include:
+Melanoma found in later stages makes it harder to treat.
+Some people choose treatments to help ease symptoms.
+Others choose to fully stop it.
+For some people, it may be realistic to start end-of-life planning.
+Aspects may include: